"""Dataframe utilities."""

 left_df: The data that serves as lookup reference.

-right_df: The data that should be checked for matching rows in the left
+right_df: The data that is checked for matching rows in the left dataframe.

 Returns: